openregulatory/templates/templates/clinical_evaluation/clinical-evaluation-report.md

 > You can describe it as a flow chart, e.g.:
 >
-> 1. Initial search with all publications from the relevant databases. <br>
+> 1. Initial search with all publications from the relevant databases.\
-> 1.1 Potentially relevant papers (from the first skimming of article titles / abstracts) <br>
+> 1.1 Potentially relevant papers (from the first skimming of article titles / abstracts)\
-> 1.2 Irrelevant papers <br>
+> 1.2 Irrelevant papers\
-> 2. Potentially relevant papers found in irrelevant papers <br>
+> 2. Potentially relevant papers found in irrelevant papers\
-> 2.1 Relevant paper used for context <br>
+> 2.1 Relevant paper used for context\
-> 2.2 Relevant paper used for a single appraisal (pivotal data) <br>
+> 2.2 Relevant paper used for a single appraisal (pivotal data)\

 ### 8.4 Literature Search Overview

 > A table which lists your actual literature search results.
 For each entry, you should decide whether it's
 > acceptable (based on your appraisal criteria) or not.
 I pre-wrote some tables to give you an idea of the
 > structure below.
 You could separate the tables based on the database where you did the search (PubMed,